 Faith and family always come first for Dr. Mike and his wife Laura.
 They enjoy spending time with their seven children serving in their parish, bike riding, hiking, and downhill snow skiing.

 Dr. Larson is a member of the Catholic Medical Association and is a board-certified physician with the American Board of Family Medicine.
 She practices Family Medicine with Obstetrics and has a full spectrum of experience in caring for patients in all stages of life, from before birth to hospice.
 Until recently, she maintained a solo independent clinic in Columbus, Wisconsin, and served patients at Columbus Community Hospital.

 She has experience in caring for many chronic diseases such as diabetes, congestive heart failure, and chronic obstructive pulmonary disease.
 Dr. Larson has also held the position of medical director at several hospice agencies and currently serves as a medical director for Generations Hospice.

 In addition to offering a full range of Direct Primary Care to our member patients and medical care to our uninsured patients, Dr. Larson also provides obstetrical care for our members.
 She currently serves part-time, and accepts a limited number of member patients.
-However, members are welcome to schedule an appointment with her, any time she is in Middleton (Monday & Tuesday) or Columbus (Thursdays from 2:00-6:00).
+However, members are welcome to schedule an appointment with her, any time she is in Middleton (Monday, Tuesday, and Thursday).